insotriplesix/dp/C/Eltex/task3/Readme.md

 ### --- Func --------------------------

+#### v0.9b

+* Better view
+* Added the possibility to upload a file and output it's content on the textfield
+* Added the movement stuff
+* Added the character deletion

 #### v0.8b

 * Implemented basic stuff (menu bar, editor field, etc.)
-* Add an easter egg :trollface:
+* Added an easter egg :trollface:

 ### --- Refs --------------------------